tuchaVshortah/tetris/README.md

 After installing dependencies:
   1. open Terminal/CMD/Powershell
   2. run "make" command in root of the project
-  3. it will produce a binary file name "sfml-app"
+  3. it will produce a binary file name "tetris"

-Now you are able to "play" tetris -> launch "sfml-app"
+Now you are able to "play" tetris -> launch "tetris"